 • complete all required courses with passing grades;

-• earn the total number of credits required by his or her major area;
+• earn the total number of credits required by their major area;

-• attain a minimum cumulative quality point average of 2.00 in:
+• attain a minimum cumulative grade point average of 2.00 in:

-• all courses on his or her University of Pittsburgh record and
+• all courses on their University of Pittsburgh record and

 • complete the senior year (at least 30 credits) while registered in the Division of Engineering and Computer Science.
 (Exceptions to this requirement may be granted for a limited number of credits by a student’s department head.)